etn406/zelin-technical-test/README.md

 ## Requested Features

-- [ ] I can see the list of my books.
+- [x] I can see the list of my books.
 Each book has these properties : title, author, note, last modification date, ...
 - [ ] I can add a new book to the list
-- [ ] I can edit a book's properties
+- [x] I can edit a book's properties
-- [ ] I can delete a book from the list
+- [x] I can delete a book

 ### Optionnal Features